john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 >>> dict(zip(range(7), dow))
 {0: 'Mon', 1: 'Tue', 2: 'Wed', 3: 'Thu', 4: 'Fri', 5: 'Sat', 6: 'Sun'}
 ```

+## What did all of this have in common?

+What *was* this lecture?
+What did all of these disparate topics have in common?
+Looping.
+You really only *need* for-loops and while-loops.
+But you will write them so often it's good to have optiions.
+This lecture gives you loads of new options for your work-hourse control flows.

 ## Problem Sets